kelpsyberry/proc-bitfield/docs.md

 - Unwrapping conversion functions. the relevant options being:
     - `unwrap_get_fn` [*ConvFn*] (`->` [*Type*])<sup>?</sup>, specifying the function that will convert the raw value into the given type (same as the raw type if not specified) on reads, after unwrapping its result
     - `unwrap_set_fn` [*ConvFn*] (`(` [*Type*] `)`)<sup>?</sup>, specifying the function that will convert a value of the given type (same as the raw type if not specified) into the raw value on writes, after unwrapping its result

+## Notes

+- The generated bitfield struct is guaranteed to be `#[repr(transparent)]` and thus have the same representation as its storage type
+- [*FieldRange*]s' correctness will usually be verified at compile time for conveniency; however, if generics are used it will be verified at run time due to language limitations.
+- The bitfield struct will usually be a single-field tuple struct; however, if any generic types are present, it will acquire a second field with the same visibility as the first of type `PhantomData<(T, U, ...)>` where T, U, ... are the generic types

 # The `bits!`, `with_bits!` and `set_bits!` macros